kadekchrisna/Ark/README.md

 # Usage

-Import SQL ke MySQL
+1. Import SQL ke MySQL
+2. Clone the repo to your htdocs dir
+3. run the code
-Clone the repo to your htdocs dir to log in on the app, use email k@gmail.com and password 123456
+4. to log in on the app, use email k@gmail.com and password 123456